agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `hasSelector()`

-With `hasSelector()`, we can check if a specific Selector exists in the Collection.
+Checks if a Selector exists at the passed `seelctorKey` in the Collection.
 ```ts {1,3}
 MY_COLLECTION.hasSelector('selector4'); // Returns false
 MY_COLLECTION.createSelector('selector8', 'itemKey');